 What is Pain and Suffering Worth in a Personal Injury Case?

 In a personal injury lawsuit, the victim can sue for medical expenses, lost income, and pain suffering.
-Generally, pain and suffering comprises the largest component of a damages award.
+Generally, pain and suffering comprises the largest component of potential damages awarded.

 What are “damages” in a personal injury case?

 As part of any personal injury claim, the injured party has to prove damages.
 Damages are classified into two categories: economic, or tangible losses, and non-economic or intangible losses.
 These are also sometimes called “general damages” and “special damages.”

 Economic damages aka special damages are any out-of-pocket expenses or losses that the victim incurred because of the injury.
 For example, medical expenses, lost income, loss of earning capacity, and property damage that have a specific value are all economic damages.
 In cases where there are future losses alleged, the medical bills, lost income and benefits, and property damage will also have a specific or general range of value.

 Non-economic damages (aka general damages) which include pain and suffering and emotional distress, are subjective with no formula to calculate the value of the pain, anguish, and distress that the victim has endured and may continue to experience.

 So, in a car accident, sexual assault, pedestrian accident, or any other injury claim, how are non-economic damages established?